adilsheeth/hfb/README.md

 ### Producing and Implementing
 The HFB PWA was developed using a combination of modern web technologies, including React for the frontend, Node.js for the backend, and Firebase for real-time database and authentication.
 The project was structured to ensure modularity and maintainability, with clear separation of concerns between the frontend and backend components.

+Appropriate algorithm design was employed to handle key functionalities such as product availability checking, booking management, and payment processing.
+The algorithms were designed to be efficient and scalable, ensuring that the PWA can handle a growing number of users and bookings without performance degradation.

 Version control was managed using Git, with regular commits to the repository to track changes and ensure a clear history of development.
 The project was deployed using Firebase Hosting, which provides a fast and reliable platform for serving the PWA.

 ### Testing and Evaluating